prividentity/PrivateIdentity-Oldd/Biometric-Acquisition.md

 Each biometric modality requires its own helper DNNs.
 For face and fingerprint we use the Face and Fingerprint Geometry model to identify specific face landmarks and boundaries; Face and Fingerprint Validation model to ensure appropriate lighting and clarity and support crop and align; Eyes Open/Closed for passive liveness in face recognition; Eyeglasses On/Off to prevent false negatives in face recognition; and Data Augmentation to increase the entropy of the enrollment set.

 For voice biometric acquisition, helper DNNs isolate singular voices.
 Additional processing includes Voice Input Segmentation to acquire voice samples using a sliding 10ms window across one second of input; Voice Pulse Code Modulation Transformation to down sample each segment to 2x the frequency range; and Voice Fast Fourier Transform to convert the signal from the time domain to the frequency domain.

+#### Face, Face+Mask and Fingerprint Geometry Detection DNNs

+(Insert Image)

+(Insert Image)

+ The Face Geometry Detection DNN accurately locates face(s) in an image by transforming each image into geometric primitives and measuring the relative position, width, and other parameters of eyes, mouth(s), nose(s), and chin(s).
+Likewise, the Fingerprint Geometry Detection DNN accurately locates finger(s) in an image by transforming each image into geometric primitives and measuring each finger’s relative position, width, and other parameters.
+Each DNN returns X and Y coordinates of each modality in an image, video frame or video stream.

+#### Face and Fingerprint Validation DNNs

+The Face Validation DNN tightly aligns, crops and accurately validates each frontalized face input image.
+Likewise, the Fingerprint Validation DNN tightly aligns, crops and accurately validates each fingerprint input image.
+Each DNN returns a validation score between 0 to 100, where 100 is a perfect image.

+#### Face+Mask On/Off Detection DNN

+The face mask detection algorithm determines if a subject is wearing a mask.
+Masks used during enrollment lower subsequent prediction performance.
+The Face+Mask On/Off Detection DNN accepts one frontalized face input image returns a value 0 to 100, where 0 is mask off and 100 is mask on.
+The URL parameter for enrollment and prediction “maskCheck=true” provides real-time instructions to the user to remove the mask or can be set to automatically select the Face+Mask Embedding DNN.

+#### Eyeglasses On/Off Detection DNN

+The eyeglass detection algorithm determines if a subject is wearing eyeglasses before allowing enrollment.
+Eyeglasses used during enrollment lower subsequent prediction performance.
+The Eyeglasses On/Off Detection DNN accepts one frontalized face input image returns a value 0 to 100, where 0 is eyeglasses off and 100 is eyeglasses on.
+The URL parameter for enrollment and prediction “eyeGlassCheck=true” provides real-time instructions to the user to remove eyeglasses.

+####